Dollar, shares buffeted by trade war worries

 Not all Fed bulls were discouraged, though.
 “Over the balance of the year we do think they will move to four hikes,” said JP Morgan Asset Management’s Seamus Mac Gorain, highlighting the impact of recent fiscal stimulus.

-Those jitters, plus weaker-than-expected German business confidence data, caused European shares to fall 0.7 percent to a two-week low [EU].
+Those jitters, plus weaker-than-expected German business confidence data, caused European shares to fall 1 percent to a two-week low.

+U.S. stocks were also set to open lower, with S&P 500 futures ESc1 down 0.7 percent in pre-market trades.

+Shares in tech giant Facebook were set to fall for a third successive day after its chief executive Mark Zuckerberg apologized for a “major breach of trust” over how it had handled data belonging to 50 million users.

-In the currency market, the British pound GBP= to $1.4171, its highest in more than a month.
-British wage data published on Wednesday bolstered expectations the Bank of England would signal a May rate increase after its monetary policy meeting on Thursday.
+In the currency market, the British pound GBP= hit a high of $1.4216, its highest in more than a month.

+The Bank of England kept rates steady on Thursday but two of its policymakers unexpectedly voted for an immediate rate rise, in a statement that will boost investors’ confidence that borrowing costs will rise in May.

 Bond yields - which move inversely to price - fell broadly.
 Borrowing costs on 30-year German debt hit their lowest level of the year.